Shippable/admiral/releaseNotes/master.md

   - **Custom information as part of the invoice**: You can now add custom information as part of your invoice such as a purchase order number, or official company name.

   - **rSync job shows failures for a runSh job with no TASK section**: We have enhanced rSync so that it shows failures for runSh jobs defined without a TASK section.

+  - **Occurence of an `=` character in an integration value causes runCI jobs to fail**: This bug has been fixed for runCI jobs.

 ## Custom Nodes
   - **simple title**: brief description